EddLonzanida/Eml.Mediator/README.md

 # [Eml.Mediator](https://preview.nuget.org/packages/Eml.Mediator/)
-Capture Business-Use-Cases and convert it into modular and highly testable chunk of codes.
-A combination of Command, Request-Response, Mediator and Abstract Class Factory pattern.
-Now supports .Net5
+Capture Business-Use-Cases and convert it into modular & highly testable chunk of codes.
+One step closer to migrating or disecting monolithic apps.
+A combination of Command and Request-Response pattern.

+Provides a common ground for projects with lots of developers.

+.Net5 is now supported.

 # A. Usage - ***Command***